aliachachi/Automatic-Appointement-/README.md

 # Libraries
 - Requests
 - Flask
+- The Twilio REST API  (to query metadata about your account, phone numbers, calls, text messages, and recordings)

 # About the Bot
 - This bot used to get an appointement of a French test to get the visa for the students